Ultimate Spider-Man (video game): Gameplay

-Console & PC Version
+Console & PC version

 In Ultimate Spider-Man the player can experience a free-roaming city environment that covers Manhattan and Queens.
 The player starts in story-mode where the game automatically switches between Spider-Man and Venom at set points.
 Spider-Man travels by web swinging, and attacks using acrobatic attacks, and can restore health lost in combat by red health pick-ups dropped by defeated enemies.
 Venom travels by using his tentacles to pull himself and by performing massive jumps.
 Venom attacks using his claws and tentacles, can also throw cars at targets.
-Due to Eddie Brock's incomplete control over the symbiote transformation leading to insatiable hunger, Venom's health gauge is initially impermanent and drains over time; As his gameplay sections do not feature health pick-ups as Spider-Man's do, Venom must replenish his health by feeding on people.
+Due to Eddie Brock's incomplete control over the symbiote transformation leading to insatiable hunger, Venom's health gauge is initially impermanent and drains over time.
+As his gameplay sections do not feature health pick-ups as Spider-Man's do, Venom must replenish his health by feeding on people.
 When playing as either character, the player must manually aim and shoot a web at an actual building to swing, much like its previous game, Spider-Man 2.

-As the game progresses, Parker/Spider-Man and the player will have certain City Goals to accomplish in order to continue the storyline or you can simply roam the open world city.
+As the game progresses, Parker/Spider-Man and the player will have certain City Goals to accomplish in order to continue the storyline or can simply roam the open world city.

 There are additional activities throughout the game such as finding secret tokens, landmark tokens, comic book covers and competing in trick races.

-City Goals
+City goals

 A menu for the player to check out how many tokens they have collected, and how many combat tours, races and city events they have completed.
 It also tells the player what goals must be completed before the story can continue.

-Message Log
+Message log

 Every message that appears onscreen during gameplay appears here and is accessible through the pause menu.

 Unlockables

-This menu shows how much unlocked content and obtained collectibles the player has garnered through interacting with other non-playable characters, tokens collected, landmarks visited, etc. All unlockable items are viewed as a colored question mark and once unlocked is replaced by a picture.
+This menu shows how many unlocked items and obtained collectibles the player has garnered through interacting with other non-playable characters, tokens collected, landmarks visited, etc. All unlockable items are viewed as a colored question mark and once unlocked is replaced by a picture.

-Mobile Phone Version
+Mobile phone version

-The Mobile Phone version has 10 levels each one more difficult than the last.
+The mobile phone version has 10 levels each one more difficult than the last.
 The player can choose to play as Venom or Spider-Man.
 Venom eats bystanders and defeats Spider-Man, while Spider-Man saves bystanders and defeats Venom.
 In the end Spider-Man battles Venom.